 Maintenance, Care and Cleaning of Solid Hardwood Flooring

 Solid hardwood floors are quite tough, and new finishes add to their ability to withstand scratches, dents and spills.
 However, they are not indestructible, and there are some things you should keep in mind when planning for solid hardwood flooring maintenance and care.
 A little TLC goes a long way with wood flooring.
 Like all the maintenance flooring guides on this site, this one will help you keep your flooring looking great for a longer period of time.
-You’ll find wood flooring maintenance do’s and don’ts that are very practical.
+You’ll find hardwood floor protection and maintenance do’s and don’ts that are very practical.

 Less is more with hardwood floors.
 The simplest method of keeping hardwood floors clean is to sweep them regularly and then clean them with a mop that is only slightly damp.
 A very light vacuum can be used for sweeping if you have dust allergies and don’t want to use a broom.
 A vacuum without a beater bar, just suction, is preferred.